JoshRoll/Counts-Processor-in-R/README.md

 ## run_main.r
 This script is a main script used as a wrapper for the scripts 1 through 3 and also allows for running the basic data visualization script.
 This data visualization is previewed in the screen shot below

-## Data Visualization Preview
+### Data Visualization Preview
 ![Data Explorer](www/Data_Explorer_Screenshot.png)

 # Contact
-Principle Investigator: Josh Roll  josh.f.roll@odot.state.or.us
+Josh Roll  josh.f.roll@odot.state.or.us